Maximum Matching and Related Problems in Catalytic Logspace: Introduction

 \begin{theorem} Given a matrix space $\mathcal{A}=\langle A_1, A_2, \ldots, A_n\rangle$ by a set of matrices $A_1, A_2, \ldots, A_n$ and $\epsilon >0$, we can compute a matrix $A\in \mathcal{A}$ whose rank is at least $1-\epsilon$ times the rank of $\mathcal{A}$, in $\CLP$. \end{theorem}

-Since our results use ideas from Geelen's algebraic matching algorithm \cite{Geelen2000}, we provide a brief overview of his result.
+Since our main result uses ideas from Geelen's algebraic matching algorithm \cite{Geelen2000}, we provide a brief overview of his result.
 Let $T$ be the Tutte matrix of $G=(V,E)$ where $|V|=n$.
 For any evaluation of $T'$, let $\rank(T')$ denote its rank.
 Let $D(T')$ denote the corresponding set of deficiency, i.e., the set of vertices $x$ such that $\rank(T'\setminus \{x\})=\rank(T')$.
 Intuitively, the set of vertices corresponds to the Gallai--Edmonds decomposition induced by $T'$ in a linear algebraic sense.
 Then, Geelen \cite{Geelen2000} defines a preorder $T'_1 \preceq T'_2$ either

 If both $\rank(T'_1)=\rank(T'_2)$ and $D(T'_1)=D(T'_2)$ then $T'_1=T'_2$.
 The algorithm incrementally assigns values to the indeterminates corresponding to the edges and constructs a sequence $T'_1\prec T'_2\prec \cdots\prec T'_m$ where the final matrix achieves the rank of the Tutte matrix.